leyfall/coding_journey/DAYS.md

 - done reading the difference of using stuffs in datetime, blockqoute, address, cite and others.
 - Plus 5mins practice and reading.

+Day 100 - 04 - 03.28.26

+- Happy 100days folks, it might not be the best out there, but the fact that I persevere is enough.